ben-dh3/CV/README.md

 ## Hobbies

 🏃‍♂️ I like competing in running events.
 Most recently completing the Wolf Run, a 10km trail run over obstacles and through rivers.
-Next one is the Bournemouth half marathon in October.
+Next one is the Stratford-Upon-Avon marathon in April.
 <br></br>
 🖌️ I love to express myself through my artwork.
 I paint with oils or watercolours - portraits, but also experimenting with effects created between oil and water.
 Fascinated by patterns found in nature, I have been experimenting with digital art - creating art with code written in P5.js, GLSL, Three.js, Blender.
 <br></br>